krujos/bosh-zsh-autocompletion/README.md

     destination_directory] [--keep-alive]``

 #Problems?
-Open an issue or submit a PR please.
+Open an issue or submit a PR please!